F-Makhokha/RESTAPI/ReadMe.md

-This sample REST API project displays music entity of the artists and theirs videos.
+This sample REST API project displays music entity of the artists and their videos.

 Code project implements in C# and .NET MVC using IoC/Dependency Injection design pattern.